 Can I prepare this casserole the night before?

-Yes, I'd definitely recommend making this french toast overnight!
-The bread will soak up the custard liquid and the flavours will have time to develop.
+Yes, I'd definitely recommend making this French toast overnight!
+The bread will soak up the custard liquid and the flavors will have time to develop.

 To do this, simply assemble the whole casserole the night before (cut up the bread and pour over the liquid).
 Cover the tray and place it in the fridge overnight.